mixer/developer-docs/pages/01.guides/03.core/03.LiveUpdatesGuides/02.PatchingModelsGuide/doc.md

+---
+title: Patching Models from Live Updates
+---
-# Patching Models from LiveUpdates
+# Patching Models from Live Updates

 With LiveUpdate events via Constellation it is common for the event payload to not contain the entire resource/model's properties.